Special Academic Programs

 - Non-Official Programs

 Students may, of course, enroll in other programs over which Hope College does not exercise administrative or academic control.
-In the case of overseas programs, the International Education Office is ready to provide information.
+In the case of overseas programs, the Center for Global Engagement is ready to provide information.
 It is important to note that students enrolling in one of these programs are, in practical terms, withdrawing from the college.
 This means that they do not need the permission of the Off-Campus Programs Admissions Committee in order to participate.
 However, they also lose the right to use Hope College financial aid awards and any credit earned will be treated as transfer credit.
 Students considering participation in one of these programs should consult their departmental advisor in order to determine whether or not transfer credit is likely to be accepted.
 Upon completion of such a program, students who intend to return to Hope College need to apply for readmission.
+Students interested in pursuing a non-official program should consult with the Center for Global Engagement and may submit a petition to the International Education Committee to request a special approval.

 Off-campus STUDY OPPORTUNITIES

-As part of the overall program in International Education at Hope College, the International Education Office offers information and assistance to all students interested in study abroad.
-Applications and detailed descriptions of the programs outlined below are available from the Center for Global Engagement which is located in the Paul G. Fried International Center of the Martha Miller Center for Global Communication.
+As part of the overall program in global engagement at Hope College, the Center for Global Engagement offers information and assistance to all students interested in off-campus study.
+Applications and detailed descriptions of the programs outlined below are available from the Center for Global Engagement which is located in the Martha Miller Center for Global Communication.

 Students planning to participate in either domestic or international off-campus study programs should note the following: